Zebra Plant, Zebra Haworthia

 Accepted intraspecific names (3) (Updated on 11-17-22 from POWO: Haworthiopsis attenuata var. attenuata (autonym), Haworthiopsis attenuata var. glabrata (Salm-Dyck) G.D.Rowley (2015), Haworthiopsis attenuata var. radula (Jacq.)
 G.D.Rowley (2015). *When an infraspecific taxon is named, an autonym (“type-specimen”) is automatically generated whose description is closest to the (original) species.
 All have their own list of synonyms…

 The genus, Haworthiopsis G.D.Rowley, was also named and described by Gordon Douglas Rowley in Alsterworthia International, Special Issue 10:4 in 2013.

-Plants of the World Online currently lists 19 accepted species in the Haworthiopsis genus (as of 10-15-21 when this page was last updated).
-It is a member of the plant family Asphodelaceae with 40 genera.
+As of 11-17-22 when this page was last updated, Plants of the World Online lists 19 species in the Haworthiopsis genus.
+It is a member of the plant family Asphodelaceae with 41 genera.
 Those numbers could change as updates are made on POWO.